Vorticode/solarite/docs/index.md

 Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library for creating elements and web components.
 Features:

 - Minimal DOM updates when rendering.
-- No magic:  Rendering only when you want it, via the manually invoked render() method.
+- No magic:  Renderer only when you want via the manually invoked `render()` method.
-- Integrates well with vanilla JavaScript.
+- No setting up state variables.
+Render any regular variable or data structure.
 - Local scoped styles:  Inherit external styles but define new styles that apply only to the web component and its children.
 - Elements with `id` or `data-id` attributes become class properties.
-- Attributes are passed as constructor arguments to nested Solarite components.
+- Attributes are passed as constructor arguments to nested components.
 - Single file.
 No build steps and no dependencies.
 Not even Node.js.
 Just `import` Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.
 - MIT license.
 Free for commercial use.
 No attribution needed.

-With Solarite there's no need to set up state like with other frameworks.
-Instead, use any regular variables or data structures in html templates.
-Call `render()` manually and it will update changed elements synchronously.

 ```javascript
 import {r} from './dist/Solarite.js';